OpenVPN

 set interfaces openvpn vtun10 protocol udp

 Then we need to generate, add and specify the names of the cryptographic materials.
-Each of the install command should be applied to the configuration and commited before using under the openvpn interface configuration.
+Each of the install commands should be applied to the configuration and commited before using under the openvpn interface configuration.

 run generate pki ca install ca-1 # Follow the instructions to generate CA cert.